Rio Hondo College logo

 Transfers to: UC, CSU

-This course is an examination of information systems and their role in business.
-It will focus on information systems, database management systems, networking, e-commerce, ethics and security, computer systems hardware and software components.
-It will apply these concepts and methods through hands-on projects developing computer-based solutions to business problems.
+This course is an examination of information technologies and information systems used in business, with a focus on information systems, database management systems, networking, ethics and security, computer hardware, and software applications and development.
+Application of these concepts and methods through hands-on projects are used to develop computer-based solutions to business problems.

 CSU GE A3 - Critical ThinkingGE3.0†